 - The ID clinicians at the University of Maryland R. Adams Crowley Shock Trauma Center are an integral part of the team providing care for patients with severe trauma and round with the primary critical care teams in the Shock Trauma ICU.

-- Fellows rotating on this service will see common ICU-related nosocomial infections, necrotizing fasciitis, and other infections occurring due to direct trauma/ inoculation (gunshot wounds, traumatic brain injury, car crashes, etc.).
+- Fellows rotating on this service will see common ICU-related nosocomial infections, necrotizing fasciitis, and other infections occurring due to direct trauma/ inoculation (gunshot wounds, traumatic brain injury, car crashes, boating accidents, etc.).

 Antimicrobial Stewardship Consult Service